learn-co-curriculum/dsc-sampling-statistics-lab/README.md

 import itertools
 ```

-Create two lists with pumpkin name and respective pumpkin weights.
-COmbine the lists to create a pumpkin directory with name as keys and weights as values.
+Create two lists, one with pumpkin names and one with the respective pumpkin weights.
+Combine the lists to create a pumpkin directory with the pumpkin names as keys and the pumpkin weights as values.

 ```python